lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 If you have permission to rename the storage folder, you can rename it by clicking the edit icon in the Control column.
-When you click the icon button, a rename dialog will appears.
+When you click the icon button, a rename dialog will appear.
 Write new folder name and then click RENAME button.

 Delete folder